Health and Safety during Covid-19 – Clients

-- Ensure social distancing compliant at all times.
+- Ensure social distancing compliance at all times.

 - Ventilation should be used as a control measure to reduce the risk of aerosol transmission of COVID-19 in enclosed spaces.
-The client to air the treatment room in advance of their glo therapist’s arrival.
-To air where possible naturally (open windows) for the duration of treatment time, use extractor fan, and not use air-conditioning units.
+The client to ventilate the treatment room in advance of their glo therapist’s arrival.
+To ventilate where possible naturally (open windows) for the duration of treatment time, use extractor fan, and not use air-conditioning units.

 - That the room/s allocated for treatment/s is not a common area but a bedroom or equivalent.

 - Only one client will be allowed in the treatment room at a time, unless the client receiving a treatment is a minor of there are two therapists working in one room.

 - If two therapists are provided to give treatments, two separate rooms will be required and maximum guest numbers will be reduced.
 For smaller venues with less rooms, there will need to be enough room for therapists to set up at least 1m from each other.
 Massage beds are typically 2m x 1m.